Conditions We Treat

-A One to One session lasts anywhere from an hour upwards – depending on what is needed.
-It takes place privately, with only you and the therapist present.
+This takes place privately, with only you and the therapist present.
 The therapist will listen, and will also encourage you along a journey of acceptance, sharing, describing and processing information.
 One to One sessions are part of the overall recovery – many different dimensions are used to facilitate transformation.

 Group Sessions take place within a small gathering of between 2 and 9 people, together with 1 or 2 therapists.
 Your peers are those with whom you are sharing the experience…other clients who are in the clinic with you.

 A focussed, guided mindfulness based cognitive therapy, that raises self-awareness and facilitates recovery.